• Submission deadline: 30 March 2018 (12:00pm PT)

 - What will be actually shown during the demo?

 For the past couple of years we have encouraged authors to provide a video alongside their paper submission.
-This has proven invaluable – the video not only helps to support the submission, but will also be included in the digital version of the adjunct proceedings, and thus act as a lasting record of what was shown at the conference.
+This has proven invaluable – the video not only helps to support the submission, but will also be included in the digital version of the adjunct proceedings in figshare, and thus act as a lasting record of what was shown at the conference.
 The following video demonstrates what a submission video could look like, and gives some practical information on how to create one: instruction video on Vimeo.

 In addition, a separate document should also be submitted that details the technical requirements of the demo.
 Please fill in these details in the Demo Rider document (click here to download) and upload it through the PCS submission system together with your submission.
 Please note that the submission system can accept only one supplementary file (Max.
 10MB).
 Therefore you have to compress multiple files into one ZIP file for submitting the supplementary materials.
 If the total size of your supplementary materials exceeds 10MB, please contact the demo chairs and arrange a way to submit the file.